tnichols217/notes/APBiology/3/Notes/POGILs/Photosynthesis.md

 29. Sunlight -> Electrons -> ATP -> Glucose
 30. Cellular Respiration
 31. 31
-	1. Over time, the carbon dioxide will get used up and turned into oxygen as photosynthesis happens, as
+	1. Over time, the carbon dioxide will get used up and turned into oxygen as photosynthesis happens, as the carbon will be taken from the molecule
+	2. Oxygen will steadily increase over time as